Properties of the tensor state $bc\overline{b}\overline{c}$: Mass and current coupling of the tetraquark

 comply with these constraints.
 Indeed, on the average in $s_{0}$ at maximal and minimal $M^{2}$ the pole contribution is $\mathrm{PC}\approx 0.56$ and $ \mathrm{PC}\approx 0.75$, respectively.
 The nonperturbative term is positive and at $M^{2}=12~\mathrm{GeV}^{2}$ forms less than $1\%$ of the whole result.
 The dependence of $\mathrm{PC}$ on the Borel parameter is plotted in Fig.\ \ref{fig:PC}, in which all curves exceed the limit line $\mathrm{PC} =0.5$.

 To extract $m$ and $\Lambda $, we compute their mean values over the regions Eq.\ (\ref{eq:Wind1}) and find

 Effectively, results in Eq.\ (\ref{eq:Result1}) are equal to SR predictions at the point $M^{2}=13~\mathrm{GeV}^{2}$ and $s_{0}=182.5~\mathrm{GeV}^{2}$, where $\mathrm{PC}\approx 0.65$, which guarantees the dominance of $\mathrm{ PC}$ in the extracted parameters.
 Uncertainties in Eq.\ (\ref{eq:Result1}) are generated mainly by the choices of $M^{2}$ and $s_{0}$.
 These theoretical errors form only $\pm 0.7\%$ of the mass $m$, which demonstrates the high stability of the obtained prediction.
-Such accuracy of the result is connected with the SR for $m$ Eq.\ (\ref{eq:Mass}) which determines it as a ratio of the correlation functions.
-Therefore, changes in the correlators due to $M^{2}$, $s_{0}$ compensate in $m$ each other and stabilize by this way the numerical output.
-In the case of $\Lambda $ errors are amount to $ \pm 11\%$ of the central value, but still remain within limits acceptable of the sum rule analysis.
+Such accuracy of the result is connected with the SR for $m$, Eq.\ (\ref{eq:Mass}), which determines it as a ratio of the correlation functions.
+Therefore, changes in the correlators due to $M^{2}$, and $s_{0}$ compensate each other in $m$ and stabilize in this way the numerical output.
+In the case of $\Lambda $ errors amount to $\pm 11\%$ of the central value, but still remain within limits acceptable for the sum rule analysis.
 In Fig.\ \ref{fig:Mass}, we show $m$ as a function of $M^{2}$ and $s_{0}$.